Punctual (duo)

-Punctual are a production duo consisting of John Morgan and Will Lansley, born John Nicholas Ealand Morgan and William Martyn Morris Lansley.
+Punctual are a UK-based writer-producer duo, composed of John Nicholas Ealand Morgan and William Martyn Morris Lansley.

+Punctual has collaborated with artists such as Kylie Minogue, Nelly Furtado, Rita Ora, Clean Bandit, Rudimental, Bebe Rexha, MNEK, Jason Derulo, Ella Henderson, RY X and more.
+A recent highlight includes 'Life Boat." on RAYE's new album THIS MUSIC MAY CONTAIN HOPE.
+Their work received a Mercury Prize Nomination and the Album of the Year 2024 Brit Award via "Black Mascara" on RAYE's album, My 21st Century Blues.
+Their work has also been nominated for Brit Award Song of the Year, for example, "Alibi (ft.
+Rudimental)" by Ella Henderson.

 Their 2020 single, "I Don't Wanna Know", charted at No. 83 on the UK Singles Chart, and their 2023 single, "On & On", charted at No. 30 on Billboard's Hot Dance/Electronic Songs chart.
 They also produced Raye and Rudimental's "Regardless" and Jason Derulo's "Acapulco", which charted at numbers 37 and 65 on the UK Singles Chart respectively.

 Life and career

-John Nicholas Ealand Morgan and William Martyn Morris Lansley grew up in Newbury, Berkshire, and met as teenagers after being introduced by a friend with whom both were independently making music with, first meeting in a bedroom making music together.
+John Nicholas Ealand Morgan and William Martyn Morris Lansley grew up in Newbury, Berkshire, and met as teenagers after being introduced by a friend with whom both were independently making music, first meeting in a bedroom making music together.
 Both attended the University of Bristol.
 In 2016, the pair released "Eva", their debut single, which featured a manipulated voice sample and a B-side track, "Fix".
 A music video was released for the former in January 2017.
 They then moved to South London, and in July 2017, the pair released "What I Love" alongside a music video shot on various housing estates in South London, which ended with a long panning shot of the London skyline.
 In September 2017, the pair released "Fading Youth" alongside a video and an EP, which featured "What I Love", and in July 2018, they released "King Without a Crown", which featured Skinny Living and Kid Ink.
 In July 2019, they released "Anything (For Your Love)", and the following month, they released "Don't Take It Personal" featuring Malika.